esdra00/my-portfolio/README.md

 # Esdra Bergamasco - Portfolio

-I personally designed every aspect of this portfolio using Figma, the industry-leading design tool.
+I personally designed and built every aspect of this portfolio using Figma and React.
 This platform serves as a showcase of my expertise as a Front-End Web Developer, encompassing a collection of carefully curated projects that I consider worth showcasing.
 These projects aim to demonstrate my versatility and proficiency across various domains.

 ## Table of contents